 The Competition and Markets Authority is the UK’s competition watchdog responsible for making markets work well for consumers, businesses and the economy.
-It enforces specific rules to protect businesses and consumers in the travel sector from certain harmful practices and wants to remind you of the ones specific to the travel industry.
-These rules followed investigations some years ago into this sector by the CMA’s predecessors, and include:
+It enforces specific rules to protect businesses and consumers in the travel sector from certain harmful practices and wants to remind you of these.
+These rules followed investigations some years ago into this sector by the CMA’s predecessors.
+The key points are:

 If you run a travel agency or tour operator business, you should make sure that you are complying with all of the above rules where they are relevant.